 What he said to me will remain with me to the day I die.
 He said to me, “Yawar, what is the use of me having a house if I can’t help you when you need the help?”
 I wept.
 I could not believe I was hearing this.
 What had I done to deserve a friend who would sacrifice his own home to help me?

 I said to him, “Bert, you are not alone in this.
 What about Jenny?
 What will she say?”
 He said, “I already spoke to Jen.
 She agreed with me and she also wants you to take this.”
 I had no words.
-I simply took the file and went back to the car and sat in it and said to Berty, “Let me think about this.
+I simply took the file and went back to the car and sat in it and said to Bertie, “Let me think about this.
 I will come back to you.
 But just now, let us go home.”
 The thing about him was that he respected me enough to accede to my wishes and so we went home.
 I never did take the money from him.
 Eventually another dear friend, Thambi (Kurien Abraham) lent me the money which I returned to him a few months later because I decided to get out of the leather garments business altogether.
-That turned out to be a good decision as a few months later, thanks to some new rules implemented by the EU, the leather garments industry in India went through some very rough times and my partner had to shut down his business instead of expanding as he was hoping to do.
-As I had drawn out my own investment, I did not lose anything in the deal.
+That turned out to be a good decision because a few months later, thanks to some new rules implemented by the EU, the leather garments industry in India went through some very rough times and my partner had to shut down his business instead of expanding as he was hoping to do.

-Berty and Jenny’s children, Shonali and Jason are like our own.
-Shonali was always the little lady, very affectionate but kept her distance.
-She has grown into a lovely young woman who her father would have been proud of.
-Jason was still very young and not yet in school, when we lived in Bangalore and used to visit Berty and Jenny on Burnside Estate in Kotagiri.
-Visiting Berty and Jenny was like coming home.
+Visiting Bertie and Jenny was like coming home.
 There is something about old friends with whom you have nothing to prove, nothing to hide, nothing to pretend.
-So you are free to be yourself and know that you are accepted as you are.
-So we would go to Burnside whenever the ‘city got to me’…which it did regularly every few months.
+You are free to be yourself and know that you are accepted as you are.
+We would go to Burnside whenever the ‘city got to me’…which it did regularly every few months.
 Of all the things that I miss about my life in the plantations, it is the greenery, the peace and quiet, and the bird calls.
 All of them missing in our Indian cities.

-My last meeting with Berty was the time I went to visit him with my friend Taqi from Hyderabad.
-Berty arranged for Taqi and I to stay one night at a hideaway cottage of another friend of his inside the wildlife sanctuary near the Pykara Dam.
+My last meeting with Bertie was the time I went to visit him with my friend Taqi from Hyderabad.
+Bertie arranged for Taqi and me, to stay one night at a hideaway cottage of another friend, inside the wildlife sanctuary near the Pykara Dam.
 This was a fantastic little place in the middle of the wilderness very much like the Grass Hills cottage used to be when I first went to the Anamallais.
-We walked all over the surrounding hills and then sat by the fire in the night which was very cold.
-The next morning we drove back to Kotagiri and saw several Sambar enroute.
+We walked all over the surrounding hills and then sat by the fire in the cold night.
+I can’t describe for you how beautiful that experience was.
+No light except that of the fire.
+A sky sprinkled with stars that you never see in the cities.
+No sound except the calls of owls departing on their hunting sorties; Nightjars buzzing like little machines while they sit, lying in wait for the unwary moth; and occasionally the call of Sambar as they ‘bell’ to let the world know that a tiger is on the prowl.
+The next morning, we drove back to Kotagiri and saw several Sambar enroute.
 Back at Burnside we lazed around all day.
-Then in the night, Berty took us out with a spotlight to see the resident herd of bison on the estate.
+Then in the night, Bertie took us out with a spotlight to see the resident herd of bison on the estate.
 This was a small herd with animals much smaller than the huge monsters that we had on the Anamallais.
-These animals had become so used to people that I filmed a full grown calf nursing from his mother for more than ten minutes.
+These animals had become so used to people that I filmed an almost full-grown calf nursing from his mother for more than ten minutes.
 We eventually moved away leaving them to their own devices.
-Little did we know that a few months later, Berty was to be knocked down by one of the animals from this very herd.
+Little did we know that a few months later, Bertie was to be knocked down by one of the animals from this very herd.

 I immediately flew to Coimbatore.
-Jaikant, another dear friend, picked me up from the airport and we went to his hospital where I spent a day praying for his recovery outside the ICU where he was recuperating.
+Jaikant Chaturvedi, another dear friend of both Bertie and me, picked me up from the airport and we went to the hospital where I spent a day praying for his recovery outside the ICU where he was recuperating.
 Much to my grief, I was not able to meet or talk to him.
 But I did manage to peek into the room and see him.
 That evening, after being assured by the doctors that he was recovering well, I returned to Hyderabad.

 Tu bacha bach ke na rakh ise; Tera aaina hai wo aaina